 These types of activities use Project Based Learning.
 If you’re not familiar with the concept, it’s the process of giving students a project where they will learn all the concepts as they work on the project.
 This is different than traditional projects that are done at the end of the unit or lesson.
 To learn more about this, you should read our post The Reasons for Project Based Learning.
 If you’d like a free PBL Checklist, we can send one to you for signing up to our email list.
 You can also find it in our Resource Library if you’re already a member.

-Role playing is a great way for students to experience history.
-When planning role playing lessons, it’s important to think about how students will interpret the information.
-While it’s great to make lessons fun and engaging, being sensitive to cultural events is also important.
+Role-playing is a great way for students to experience history.
+When planning role-playing lessons, it’s important to think about how students will interpret the information.
+While it’s great to make lessons engaging, being sensitive to cultural events is important.

 Some events in history do not lend themselves well to fun and games.
 When we teach about historic events like the Holocaust, war, slavery, or oppression of cultural groups, we aim to be accurate and honest.
-Some of these events are scary for children, but if they are asking questions, it is important to answer them.
+Some of these events are scary for children, but if they are asking questions, it is important to answer them and honestly as possible.

 We use drama circles to act out historical events and information in a more controlled way.
 By using these mini-scripts students can explore the concepts dramatically while we still have control over the speech and actions that are taken.
 We can also control the pace of the lesson.

-Here are some of the topics we use drama circles for:
+Here are some of the topics where we use drama circles:

 War of 1812: This circle looks at how different groups of Canadians came together to protect British North America.

-Remembrance Day Drama Circle: This circles talks about the sacrifices of men and women throughout history to protect Canada and its people.
+Remembrance Day Drama Circle: This circle talks about the sacrifices of men and women throughout history to protect Canada and its people.

 Homestead Life: This drama circle talks about how life was difficult for the pioneers who left their home countries to settle in the Canadian prairies.